 - If you do participate in the scheme, you will be taking pre-school children.
 This means that the exemption from the standard early years staffing ratio and qualification requirements that most out of school clubs enjoy, will no longer apply.

 You cannot choose the hourly rate that you charge for the 'free' childcare.
 The amount that you will be paid for providing the 'free' childcare is decided by central government and, to a lesser extent, by your local authority.
-The government allocates a certain amount per hour to your local authority, which keeps a small proportion of this to cover central services then passes the rest (at least 93% in 2017-2018 and 95% in 2018-2019) on to providers.
+The government allocates a certain amount per hour to your local authority, which keeps a small proportion of this to cover central services then passes the rest (at least 95% in 2018-2019) on to providers.
 You can find out the government allocated rate for your area here:

 Download the National funding formula